johnowhitaker/personal_site/essays/future-ai.md

     - essays
 ---

-You should definitely read this piece by Nicholas Carlini: [https://nicholas.carlini.com/writing/2025/thoughts-on-future-ai.html](https://nicholas.carlini.com/writing/2025/thoughts-on-future-ai.html).
+You should definitely read [this piece](https://nicholas.carlini.com/writing/2025/thoughts-on-future-ai.html) by Nicholas Carlini.
 Many people have very confident beliefs - from '100% AGI in 3 years' to 'AI is just hype'.
 I think a spectrum of outcomes are possible and worth considering.
 Motivated by Carlini's post, I'm going to attempt to document my own (similar) views in this post plus additional thoughts.

 ![Figure 1 from Carlini's Post: 'A very scientific plot of the future potential for LLMs.'](https://nicholas.carlini.com/writing/2025/maybe_future.png)